matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 Before we can understand variance, we need to understand the concept of degrees of freedom. **Degrees of freedom** are the number of values that are free to vary.
 Suppose we had a sample of 4 numbers and their arithmetic mean was 4.
 We pick numbers for our sample set one by one and observe the overall set at each step:

-{1, _, _, _}
+`{1, _, _, _}`

 We have added one number.
 We can pick any value for the next element.
 Let us pick 5:

-{1, 5, _, _}
+`{1, 5, _, _}`

 We have added another number.
 We can pick any value for the next element.
 Let us pick 3:

-{1, 5, 3, _}
+`{1, 5, 3, _}`

 We have added another number, but we cannot pick any value for the next element.
-Because the mean for the sample set is 4, the only possible value for the last element is 3 since (1 + 5 + 3 + 3) / 4 = 4.
+Because the mean for the sample set is 4, the only possible value for the last element is 3 since *(1 + 5 + 3 + 3) / 4 = 4*.

-In this example, we had a variable with n=4 observations and n-1=3 of them could vary.
+In this example, we had a variable with *n = 4* observations and *n - 1 = 3* of them could vary.
 This is generally the case that when we estimate one parameter from a variable, we lose a degree of freedom.
 In the case of means, we are estimating a single parameter, and so the degrees of freedom are:

 ![Formula for degrees of freedom with one parameter](/Course-Content/Images/Equations/degrees-of-freedom-1param.png)